-Don’t add the batter to the pan until the skillet or griddle is hot enough, but how to determine if it’s hot enough you say?
-Mom would always sacrifice the first pancake to check if the pan was hot enough.
-You want a golden-brown exterior with delicate crisp edges and a soft fluffy interior.
+Don’t add the batter to the pan until the skillet or griddle is hot enough.
+How to determine if it’s hot enough you say?
+Mom would always sacrifice the first pancake to check if the pan was ready.
+You want a golden-brown exterior with delicate crispy edges and a soft fluffy interior.
 If the pan isn’t hot, enough the pancake batter will soak up the oil, and you end up with a greasy pancake.

 Don’t let the pan overheat.

-A too high heat will cook unevenly and result in a doughy inside with burnt outsides.
+Too high heat will cook the batter unevenly and result in a doughy inside with burnt outsides.
 The best temperature for a beautiful golden-brown outside and fluffy inside is a medium heat setting.

 Only flip once and wait about a minute after the bubbles start to appear.
 If you flip more than once you may lose that nice fluffy texture.

-Those are my five tips for perfect pancakes, please comment and let me know if you have any tips for pancake perfection.
+Those are my five tips for making better pancakes, please comment and let me know if you have any tips to share.

 Check out these other posts from Food Talk